arcus/education_modules/.github/ISSUE_TEMPLATE/bug.md

 **Some things to try first!**

 - If pyodide cells aren't working as expected in Python modules, we may need to update pyodide.
-- If LiaScript macros aren't rendering properly, especially `@overview`, check for blank macros defined in the front matter (e.g.`version_history` is a common culprit).
+- If LiaScript macros aren't rendering properly, especially `overview`, check for blank macros defined in the front matter (e.g.`version_history` is a common culprit).
 You may need to add load bearing white space.
 - If the `feedback` macro isn't working, check that no front matter fields used in the generated REDCap link are missing (e.g. `module_type`).